Racial equity resource directory

-Diverse Stages Educational Program works with diverse high school youth to create original performances based on race and equity.
+Diverse Stages Educational Program works with high school youth to create original performances based on race and equity.
 The Breaking The Silence program is targeted toward government institutions to illuminate the barriers battered immigrant women face in the system.
-Pangea conducts custom designed workshops, often for immigrant groups, around issues of racism, gender inequity, cultural competence, human rights and social justice.
+Pangea conducts custom designed workshops around issues of racism, gender inequity, cultural competence, human rights and social justice.

 People's Institute North

-"Undoing Racism/Community Organizing," a two and-a-half day workshop, offers individualized training on white privilege, internalized racial oppression, white organizational culture, history of how people became white in the United States.
-Youth (age 13-19) workshops are also offered.
+"Undoing Racism/Community Organizing," a two and-a-half day workshop, offers individualized training on white privilege, internalized racial oppression, white organizational culture, and history of how people became white in the US.
+Workshops for ages 13-19 are offered.
 Organizing efforts are based in the communities where trainers/organizers live: Grand Portage, Duluth and Minneapolis and St. Paul.

 Pillsbury House Theatre

-Breaking Ice is a customized professional theater experience created for organizations and businesses that need help with difficult issues, both interpersonal and institutional.
-Since 1996, Breaking Ice has been helping organizations to open conversations on racism and equality.
-In 2008, Breaking Ice traveled to Biloxi to help develop a dialogue on diversity following the devastation of Hurricane Katrina.
-Breaking Ice also received the 2008 Nonprofit Mission Award for Anti-Racism Initiatives.
+Breaking Ice is a customized professional theater experience to help organizations and businesses with difficult interpersonal and institutional issues.
+Helping open conversations on racism and equality since 1996, Breaking Ice helped develop a dialogue on diversity following Hurricane Katrina and received the 2008 Nonprofit Mission Award for Anti-Racism Initiatives.